JeremiahKaren/35percent.github.io/_posts/2017-04-07-draft-tustin-estate-demolition-plans.md

 subtitle: "200 homes on the Old Kent Road's Tustin estate up for demolition as the Nu Labour wrecking ball rolls on"
 published: false
 ---
-In 2015 there was uproar after Southwark carried out a survey of its council estates, identifying those with a 'net negative value'.
+In 2015 there was [uproar](https://www.southwarknews.co.uk/news/your-home-is-worth-less-than-nothing-council-report-evaluates-southwark-properties/) after Southwark carried out a [survey](http://35percent.org/the-southwark-clearances/#completing-southwarks-clearances-with-savills) of its council estates, identifying those with a 'net negative value'.

-In response, the Council's Cabinet member for Housing promised that there would be _'no more wholesale estate demolition'_.
+In response to media criticism, the Council's Cabinet member for Housing promised that there would be _'no more wholesale estate demolition'_.

 ![](/img/pinnochio.png)
 *Cllr Livingstone's promise to council estate residents in the [Southwark News](https://www.southwarknews.co.uk/news/no-more-wholesale-estate-demolition-says-housing-boss/)*